open-sdr/openwifi/doc/README.md

 2|TSF timer low  32bit write|only write this register won't trigger the TSF timer reload. should use together with register for high 32bit
 3|TSF timer high 32bit write|falling edge of MSB will trigger the TSF timer reload, which means write '1' then '0' to MSB 4|band and channel number setting|see enum openwifi_band in hw_def.h. it will be set automatically by Linux. normally you shouldn't set it
-11|max number of retransmission in FPGA|normally number of retransmission controled by Linux in real-time.
+11|max number of retransmission in FPGA|normally number of retransmissions controlled by Linux in real-time.
 If you write non-zeros value to this register, it will override Linux real-time setting
 19|CSMA enable/disable|3758096384(0xe0000000): disable, 3:enable
 20|tx slice 0 cycle length in us|for length 50ms, you set 49999
 21|tx slice 0 cycle start time in us|for start at 10ms, you set 10000